Posted on May 14, 2019

 23% OF PATIENTS DIAGNOSED WITH LIVER CANCER DON’T ACTUALLY HAVE CANCER AT ALL

-A liver lesion misdiagnosis can be life threatening.
-Patients may receive debilitating treatments that are unnecessary, and cancerous liver lesions misjudged for benign lesions will have the opportunity to grow and advance into late stage cancer.
+Patients misdiagnosed with liver cancer may receive debilitating treatments that are unnecessary and expensive, while cancerous liver lesions misjudged for benign lesions will have the opportunity to grow and advance into late stage cancer.

+Because there usually are not any symptoms that help let doctors know what type of liver lesion a patient has, it’s all left up to image interpretation.
 In order to ensure accuracy, image interpretation by a subspecialty radiologist with extensive expertise in identifying masses of the abdomen is crucial.
-A second opinion is also highly recommended before pursuing treatment.

 Benign liver lesions are found in more than 20% of the general population.
 They make up the majority of all liver lesions in the United States and can usually be left untreated.
 They do not spread to other parts of the body, and typically do not pose a serious threat.
 However, if liver lesions cause pain, grow too large, are at risk of rupture, or cause internal bleeding, they may need to be surgically removed.